 The results of a forensic accountant’s investigation are often presented in court.
 Their findings may have a significant role in a court’s determination of damages.

 At Sol Schwartz & Associates, Cesar Mejia, CPA, is not only a qualified accountant but also a Certified Fraud Examiner, or CFE.
-He may be reached at 210.384.8000 to discuss your case.
+He may be reached at 210.384.8000 to discuss your case and forensic accounting requirements.